Treading the Path to Human Rights

 Harm Reduction and Health Services in the Icelandic Prison System

-Sigurður Örn Hektorsson, Chief Physician at the Directorate of Health, Iceland and an expert in family medicine, addiction medicine and psychiatry, and Helena Bragadóttir, Registered nurse and team leader in NHS Prison Mental Health Team, Iceland
+Sigurður Örn Hektorsson, Chief Physician at the Directorate of Health, Iceland and an expert in family medicine, addiction medicine and psychiatry, and Helena Bragadóttir, MSc.
+Psychiatric nurse – Former Team leader in NHS Prison Mental Health Team, Iceland

 Status Report on the Comprehensive Review of the Service Processes, Concept, Content, and Quality of Health Services for People with Problematic Substance Use in Iceland